mindsphere/mindconnect-nodejs/README.md

 ### Step 0: Create an asset type and aspect types

-Mindsphere V3 IoT model requires that you create an asset type and aspect types to describe your assets.
+MindSphere V3 IoT model requires that you create an asset type and aspect types to describe your assets.
 For the example we will create an asset type of type Engine with two aspect types: Environment and Vibration.
 (Note that my tenant is called castidev, you will have to use your own tenant name)

 ![assetype](images/types.png)